piom8813/RecordSweeper/readme.md

 ## What is this?

-This is the source of all the links and instructions provided on our [Aggregators](https://www.expeal.com/recordsweeper/aggregators/) page, [Individual Sites](https://www.expeal.com/recordsweeper/individual-sites/) page, [Mugshot Sites](https://www.expeal.com/recordsweeper/mugshot-sites/) page, and our [Before You Finish](https://www.expeal.com/recordsweeper/before-you-finish/) tips.
+This is the source of all the links and instructions provided on our [Aggregators](https://www.expeal.com/recordsweeper/aggregators/) page, [Individual Sites](https://www.expeal.com/recordsweeper/individual-sites/) page, [Mugshot Sites](https://www.expeal.com/recordsweeper/mugshot-sites/) page, [Marketing Sites](marketing-sites.md) and our [Before You Finish](https://www.expeal.com/recordsweeper/before-you-finish/) tips.

 ## What is the project's current state?